-Naomi was a resident at The MacDowell Colony, The Wassaic Project, and the Elizabeth Foundation for the Arts’s SHIFT Residency; a participant in LMCC’s Swing Space and a local inbound resident at apexart; and received a Brooklyn Arts Council grant.
+I've been a resident at The MacDowell Colony, The Wassaic Project, and the Elizabeth Foundation for the Arts’s SHIFT Residency; a participant in LMCC’s Swing Space, and a local inbound resident at apexart; received grants from Awesome Newburgh and Orange County Arts Council, Brooklyn Arts Council, and Black Rock Arts Foundation.
 The Work Office (TWO) was produced five times in New York, 2009–11, including in Times Square with the Times Square Alliance.
-Iron Maiden Artist Tours ran 2011–13 with seven tours and artists.
-She often creates her own events for performances and projects, and her work has been included in exhibits at the Arts Incubator and Crossfit Commitment in Chicago, IL; The Wassaic Festival, NY; CONFLUX 2012, New York, NY; Tyler School of Art, Philadelphia, PA; the Bronx River Art Center, Bronx, NY; Steven Wolf Fine Arts, San Francisco, CA; and Printed Matter, New York, NY.
+Iron Maiden Artist Tours ran 2011–13 with six tours and artists.
+I sometimes perform or create work for nonart venues including Crossfit Commitment, Chicago, IL and private homes.
+My work has been included in traditional exhibition spaces like Arts Incubator and A+D Gallery, Chicago, IL; 601Artspace, Printed Matter, Bronx River Art Center in New York, NY; the Wassaic Festival, NY; Tyler School of Art, Philadelphia, PA; and Steven Wolf Fine Arts, San Francisco, CA.

 I'm a white East Coast cisgendered woman raised by art + english teachers, schooled by their private-school employers in various cities, and a figurative poet at my bottom nature, for better and for worse.
 A BA in English and studio art was mercifully given by Clark University in Worcester, Massachusetts, and an illuminating MFA in photography was had at San Francisco Art Institute.
 I am in Newburgh, NY, growing social, cultural, and physical roots as much as possible.